Frequently Asked Questions

 In general, anyone who decides to take a vacation abroad can let themselves be guided by the principle found in Luke 14:28

-It would be like accusing the faithful slave of encouraging us to visit St.Peter’s Basilica in the Vatican just for having written the article G 75 1/8 pg.
-21 “An interesting tour in the Vatican”.
+It would be like accusing the faithful and discreet slave of encouraging us to visit St. Peter’s Basilica in the Vatican simply because of the article published in Awake!
+January 8, 1975, page 21, entitled “An Interesting Tour in the Vatican” — which is just one of many articles dedicated to that location.

 If that would be the case, then also the images found in the society’s site where the Russian and Ukrainian patriarchs speak, with the corresponding flag below to indicate the language used, would have to be classified as nationalism